Nala is a frontend for APT, so you can have prettier output, faster downloads of packages, and a history. Here’s how to use it!

 purge: Purge packages

-update: Update package list and upgrade the system
+update: Update the package list and upgrade the system

 fetch: Fetches fast mirrors to speed up downloads